lukevukovich/Vehicle-Automation-Sim/README.md

 Vehicle will react to simulation environment accordingly.

 To do list:
+* Add more user customization options
-* Allow for user customization of sim (size, population, speed, etc)
+* Create better UI for user input